ktakashi/r6rs-springkussen/doc/symmetric.md

 This library provides symmetric key ciphers and its APIs.

-Below is an example to encrypt a arbitrary text with AES/CBC.
+Below is an example to encrypt an arbitrary text with AES/CBC.

 ```scheme
 (import (rnrs)